 This landmark legislation authorized the FDA to collect fees from companies submitting applications for certain human drugs and biological products.
 The idea was simple: the industry would help fund its own regulation to get a faster, more predictable review.
 This created a new revenue stream for the FDA, allowing it to hire more review staff, upgrade its IT systems, and modernize the entire approval process.

-How PDUFA Changed FDA Review Times
+The PDUFA Effect on FDA Review Times

 The impact of PDUFA was immediate and dramatic.
 Before the act was passed, it took the FDA an average of 29 months to review and approve a new drug.
 This lengthy timeline created uncertainty for companies and delayed patient access to new treatments.
 With the new resources from user fees, the FDA was able to set and meet aggressive performance goals.